syncfusion-content/asp.netwebforms-docs/aspnet/Accordion/Appearance-and-Styling.md

                 <ContentSection>

-                     Orubase is the only mobile application development framework built especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible timeframe.
+                     Orubase is the only mobile application development framework built especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible time frame.

                 </ContentSection>